serverless/blog/posts/2017-10-02-serverless-vs-containers.md

 This flexibility ranges from the choice of the underlying operating system up to the full control of the installed programming language and runtime version.

-It's even possible to operate containers with different software stacks throughout a whole container fleet.
+It's even possible to operate containers with different software stacks throughout a large container fleet.
 This makes it especially interesting if an old, legacy system should be migrated into a containerized environment.

 Container scheduling and management systems such as [Kubernetes](https://kubernetes.io/) are the de-facto standard to manage large-scale container setups.
-It's one of the most active projects on GitHub and was started by Google employees who were heavily involved with the first iterations of Googles own homebrew container platform "Bord".
+It's one of the most active projects on GitHub and was started by Google employees who were heavily involved with the first iterations of Googles own homebrew container platform called "Bord".
 This means that best-practices are already built-in.

 However this flexibility comes with a price tag.
 To fully benefit from containers one needs to split up the monolithic